harikrishnareddyk29-commits/ocr-cv-pipeline/README.md

 - Tests for key components

 ## Future Improvements
 - Train a better detection model on more document types
-- Add field-level validation and corrections
+- Add field‑level validation and corrections
 - Provide a lightweight web UI for uploading images
 - Support handwriting recognition

 ## License
 MIT — see LICENSE for details.